 The best part about Basel?
 The patchwork-like historical remains, scattered here and there.
 Plus, BSL airport serves several low cost airlines, making it a better alternative for getaways than ZRH!

-The capital of Switzerland, Bern is obviously a must for any visitor (or local, that is)!
+Bern is the capital of Switzerland and it is obviously a must for any visitor (or local, that is)!
 The view from the cathedral is so picturesque, and one really has the feeling time has come to a standstill in this city.

 If I had to pick up one of the three cities based on the charm of their streets, I would no doubt pick Bern with all its statues, towers, traditional shops and street-opened basements.